ProJobless/Charme/readme.md

 **Warning:** This is for preview puposes only.
 It is almost function complete but neither stable nor secure.
 There are essential things missing, such as integrity protection for the client and forced https for server-to-server communication.
-The code is of not-so-good quality right now and will be refactored and documented in the next months.
+The code is of not-so-good quality right now and will be refactored and documented during the next months.

 ## Setup a client